dxoverdy/Alpha2MQTT/Alpha2MQTT/README.txt

 }

 * If the register returns a character dataType then dataValue and formattedDataValue will be in double quotes.
-** If the register is a lookup, i.e. 0x1000 (REG_SAFETY_TEST_RW_GRID_REGULATION) Grid_Regulation, formattedDataValue will bring back the appropriate textual lookup, i.e dataValue of 8, formattedDataValue of "CEB" whilst retaining the actual value in dataValue.
+** If the register is a lookup, i.e. 0x1000 (REG_SAFETY_TEST_RW_GRID_REGULATION) Grid_Regulation, formattedDataValue will bring back the appropriate textual lookup, i.e dataValue of 8, formattedDataValue of "CEB".
 *** 0x0743 (REG_SYSTEM_INFO_R_EMS_SN_BYTE_1_2) EMS SN byte1-2 is the only register which undergoes custom processing in Alpha2MQTT different to spec.
 It returns the full 15 character ALxxxxxxxxxxxxxxx serial number in characterValue in one go, and the remaining EMS SN byte-x-y registers are not implemented as they are essentially pointless.
 **** There is a custom handled register address of 0xFFFF (REG_CUSTOM_SYSTEM_DATE_TIME) which returns the full system date/time in UK dd/MMM/yyyy HH:mm:ss format in formattedDataValue.